alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 I'd give an overview of how the computation works, but it's [widely implemented](https://en.wikipedia.org/wiki/Student%27s_t-test#Software_implementations), which takes the fun out of it.

+I personally use Google Sheet's TTEST function.

 Variations on Student's T-Test
 ==============

 Tests on different kinds of data
 --------------
 The *'Independent Samples'* T-Test is used when we believe that the samples are unrelated.
+This is the most common case.

 The *'Paired Samples'* T-Test pairs off samples from each set of data.
 There are two cases where we can use this: